Top 10 Quick Commerce companies in India With Comparison Table | 2026 Updated List Sumit Kumar December 26, 2025

 3. Swiggy InstaMart

 Swiggy Instamart is a subsidiary of Swiggy, a well-known food delivery app.
 They started Swiggy Instamart in 2020 to set up their first dark store in Delhi.
 Users can access Swiggy Instamart through the Swiggy app.
-Swiggy has 150 dark stores in 18 Indian cities; they are planning to add 100 more dark stores to expand their reach in the quick commerce sector.
-The company received more than one million orders from Instamart within a week.
+Swiggy has 1000+ dark stores in 150+ Indian cities; they are planning to add more dark stores to expand their reach in the quick commerce sector.
+The quick commerce apps received more than one million orders from Instamart within a week.
 In November 2024, Swiggy launched its IPO, valuing the company at $11.3 billion.

 4. BigBasket Now